tigera-solutions/calicocloud-kaas-workshop-demo/modules/windows-workload.md

 # Adding windows workload in your cluster and protect them with Calico policy
 >Calico for Windows is a hybrid implementation that requires a Linux cluster for Calico components & Linux workloads, and Windows nodes for Windows workloads.
+Calicocloud doesn't support windows node in production yet, this is only for lab trial, please also refer to [limitations] (https://docs.tigera.io/getting-started/windows-calico/limitations)

 **Goal:** Create client and server pods on Linux and Windows nodes, verify connectivity between the pods, and then isolate pod traffic.